maaaaz/ikat-on-kali-v2/README.md

     system(command)

     ```
-    5.2 Grant the execute right to `msfcli`: `$ chmod +x /usr/share/metasploit-framework/msfcli`
+    5.2.
+Grant the execute right to `msfcli`: `$ chmod +x /usr/share/metasploit-framework/msfcli`

 6. Start ikat: `$ ikat`

 7. Select the desired interface and port.
 Selecting something different that `127.0.0.1` for the interface and `8080` lead to a re-generation of the browser exploits, and make use of the ruby `msfcli` script created earlier.
-Note that generating the exploits may take 5 minutes.
+Note that generating the exploits may take some time (~5 minutes).

 8. Visit `http://interface_adress:port/Windows/index.html` or `http://interface_adress:port/Linux/index.html` with your browser

 9. Profit

+10. Kudos to Paul Craig for that framework